Blazemist/image-manupliation/README.md

 install it by - pip install pillow

-note: sometimes python recoginise it as pillow itself in code instead of PIL and so if module not found error arise try pip installing and also changing line 2
+note: sometimes python recoginise it as pillow itself in code instead of PIL and so if module not found error arise try pip installing and also changing line 1 to 'from pillow import Image,ImageTk'